timkay/say/docs/intro.rst

     say `The answer to ${items} is ${ans}!!`

-When a function precedes a template literal, the function is called to produce the resulting string, using whatever mechansim is coded in the template literal function.
+When a function precedes a template literal, the function by that name is called on to generate the resulting string, using whatever mechansim is coded in the template literal function.
 (The template literal function processes the template literal in place of the default, built in, template literal function.)
 ``say`` is designed to be a generally useful template literal function, that makes